Blog topics

 • What are a few of their favorite things?
 (Ex: favorite toys, activities, treats, and hiding spots.)

-• Do your pets have any unusual habits?
+• Do the cats have any unusual habits?
 (Ex: change in bowel movements or eating habits when left alone.)

 • What words do they recognize?
 (Ex: din-din, treats, kitty-kitty, NO.)